SachinVishaul007/SachinVishaul007/README.md

 # About Me:
-🎓 Pursuing Master's Degree in Software Engineering Systems from NEU
+🎓 Currently a second-year Master's student in Software Engineering Systems at Northeastern University

 💻 Experienced in:<br>Backend Development using Java, Spring Boot, MySQL, Git, SVN, and other DBs.<br>Data Engineering using Python, Spark, Hadoop, Apache Airflow, Kafka, Databricks (Data Analysis), AWS, PowerBI.<br><br>🌱 Currently upskilling in Machine Learning, AI, and Cloud technologies.